andrewrk/rucksack/README.md

 ## RuckSack Bundle File Format

+The main header identifies the file and tells you some metadata about the rest of the header entries.

+The header entries are sorted by their key so that binary search is possible when looking for an entry.

+More fields may be added in the future, so it is important to use the offset fields instead of relying on hardcoded size of the header formats.

     Offset | Contents
     -------+---------
          0 | 16 byte UUID - 60 70 c8 99 82 a1 41 84 89 51 08 c9 1c c9 b6 20